GhostCloak/BiosVision/README.md

 If you have issues/suggestions for the theme you can send an email to `contact@ghostcloak.com` or visit the Theme Website.

-## Building Ghost
+## Building the Theme

-Before beginning, You will need to have Node, NPM and Grunt-CLI installed.
+Before beginning, You will need to have Node and NPM installed.

 First, navigate to the theme directory and run the following commands via your terminal.

     npm install
-    grunt recess
+    npm build-css

 From here, you'll have the compiled CSS for your site.

 ## Copyright & License

-Copyright (c) 2013-2015 William Chambers - Released under The MIT License.
+Copyright (c) 2013-2016 William Chambers - Released under The MIT License.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal